Lundalogik/lime-elements/README.md

 ## Get help

-- Please use the [Lime CRM Forum](https://forum.lime-crm.com/) for support, troubleshooting and questions.
+- Please open a GitHub issue for support, troubleshooting and questions.